World War II Vet celebrates 102 years

 Buchanan said that a typical day for him now consists mostly of getting up early, reading the paper, doing yard work or anything he can to help his son, doing the sudoku puzzles and just taking it easy.
 Recently he said he had been working on the genealogy of his family and the history of West Bay and its church, and other things he has been involved in.

-According to him, one story he writes about from his time as a surveyor in Blountstown makes him laugh every time he tells it.
+According to him, one story he writes about from his time as a surveyor in Bluntstown makes him laugh everytime he tells it.

-Buchanan said he doesn’t know the reason why he has lived all these years but said he gives all credit to his heavenly father.
-He said he doesn’t know the secret to living a long life.
-He just had good habits and believes everyone should honor their parents.
+Buchanan said he doesn’t know the reason why he has lived all the years but said he gives all credit to his heavenly father.
+He said he doesn’t know the secret to living a long life, He just had good habits and believes everyone should honor their parents.

 To the residents of the community he just wants to say to help your fellow human beings and be kind to one another.